SpaciousFish/player-tech-assignment/README.md

 ### `api`

 Contains the API definition and the generated client.
+By default, the server listens on port 5000 of the local host's machine.

 #### How to run